Girondins: Montagnards versus Girondins

 Temperament largely accounts for the dividing line between the parties.
 The Girondins were doctrinaires and theorists rather than men of action.
 They initially encouraged armed petitions, but then were dismayed when this led to the émeute (riot) of 20 June 1792.
 Jean-Marie Roland was typical of their spirit, turning the Ministry of the Exterior into a publishing office for tracts on civic virtues while riotous mobs were burning the châteaux unchecked in the provinces.
 Girondins did not share the ferocious fanaticism or the ruthless opportunism of the future Montagnard organisers of the Reign of Terror.
+On 25 July, according to the Logographe, Carnot promoted the use of pikes (seven feet long) and provided to every citizen.
+(On this day the points of view between Robespierre and Brissot split.)
+On 29 July Robespierre called for the deposition of the King and the election of a Convention.
+Early August Brissot urged the preservation of the constitution, advocating against both the dethronement of the king and the election of a new assembly.
 As the Revolution developed, the Girondins often found themselves opposing its results; the overthrow of the monarchy on 10 August 1792 and the September Massacres of 1792 occurred while they still nominally controlled the government, but the Girondins tried to distance themselves from the results of the September Massacres.
+At the end of August Robespierre was no longer willing to cooperate with Brissot and Roland.
+On Sunday morning 2 September the members of the Commune, gathering in the town hall to proceed the election of deputies to the National Convention, decided to maintain their seats and have Roland and Brissot arrested.
+According to Charlotte Robespierre, her brother stopped talking to his former friend, mayor Pétion de Villeneuve.
+Pétion was accused of conspicuous consumption by Desmoulins, and finally rallied to Brissot.

 When the National Convention first met on 22 September 1792, the core of like-minded deputies from the Gironde expanded as Jean-Baptiste Boyer-Fonfrède, Jacques Lacaze and François Bergoeing joined five of the six stalwarts of the Legislative Assembly (Jean Jay, the Protestant pastor, drifted toward the Montagnard faction).
-Their numbers were increased by the return to national politics by former National Constituent Assembly deputies such as Jean-Paul Rabaut Saint-Étienne, Pétion and Kervélégan, as well as some newcomers as the writer Thomas Paine and popular journalist Jean Louis Carra.
+Their numbers were increased by the return to national politics by former National Constituent Assembly deputies such as Jean-Paul Rabaut Saint-Étienne, Pétion de Villeneuve and Kervélégan, as well as some newcomers as the writer Thomas Paine and popular journalist Jean-Louis Carra.
+The Girondins called on the local authorities to oppose the concentration and centralisation of power.